 Come with us on an exciting Corbridge journey…

-May 2024: The Corbridge Community Partnership is a recently formed registered charity.
+January 2026: The Corbridge Community Partnership is a recently formed registered charity.
+But first incorporated as an organisation in 2020.
 Our aim is to save the former Corbridge Methodist Church building for use by our local community.
 And for us all to leave behind a brilliant legacy for future Corbridge generations to come.
+After a long legal process we are finally about to sign a lease with an option to buy.
+But have already done much inside the building and in the Corbridge community…with a lot more to come.
+While the Heritage Centre we have created in one part has attracted thousands of visitors to date.

 This historic building in Princes Street was closed as a Methodist Church in April 2022 and is now in its early days as our Corbridge Community Hub.
 We – as local residents – want to save it from housing development which will only benefit a few people.
 To create a vibrant centre for much needed community services and activities to benefit everyone in Corbridge.